kirbsmith/final-zengines-coding-challenge/README.md

+Click [here](https://zengineschallengekirby.netlify.app/) to see my website for this challenge

 # Zengines Hacker News

 Vue 2 had a couple of [Hacker News clones](https://github.com/vuejs/vue-hackernews-2.0) to get people comfortable with the framework.
 Those clones haven't been duplicated in Vue 3 so your challenge is to create one.
 We're not looking for a feature-complete version of Hacker News.
 Instead, we'd like a simple UI that does the following: